The model is compatible with both LED and incandescent bulbs. A white panel will ensure diffused soft light and add to the decor of your bathroom.

-The advantage of this Broan bathroom heater is its ceiling-mounted design, meaning it won't get in your way and will direct heat 360 degrees.
-Another benefit of this model is that it can be fitted with two more wall controls - 60-min timer or 15-min timer - for greater convenience and functionality.
+Allowing for added controls installation, the model can be fitted with two more wall controls - 60-min timer or 15-min timer - for greater convenience and functionality.

 You'll need to place it right in the center of the ceiling to achieve uniform heating.

 If you want a bathroom heater that would not attract attention and could be mounted discreetly, the Broan 157 ceiling heater is your best choice.
-It's a quiet and sleek fan that generates a sufficient amount of power to warm up to 160 square feet of space.
+It's a quiet and sleek fan that generates a sufficient amount of power to warm up to 160 square feet of space and needs no additional wall openings to be mounted.

 11" x 11" x 4"